-If a candidate or another election participant realises they have incorrectly handled a funding and disclosure obligation, the participant should contact the ECQ at fad@ecq.qld.gov.au.
+If a candidate or group agent realises they have incorrectly handled a funding and disclosure obligation, the participant should contact the ECQ at fad@ecq.qld.gov.au.
 The Funding and Disclosure team can assist the election participant in amending or fulfilling their obligations.
 Returns must still be lodged, even if they are late.